ricardovw/tsprism/README.md

 > Both failing test cases would pass with the ***ToBe*** comparison operator.

 ## TS
-This type is a semantic alias for the `TypeOf` type used within the `Expect` type.
-They can be used interchangeably to improve readability of the type test.
+This type is a semantic alias for `TypeOf`.
+They can be used interchangeably.
+It's purpose is to improve readability when the `typeof` keyword needs to be used before a runtime value in the test case.

 For example: